PestoNotPasta/LinearTools/README.md

 # Linear region file format for Minecraft

-Linear region format saves about 50% of disk space in OW and Nether and 95% in The End.
+Linear region format saves about 50% of disk space in the Overworld and Nether and 95% in The End.

-This repository hosts tools to convert between `.mca` and `.linear`.
+This repository hosts tools to convert to and from `.mca` and `.linear`.

+#### TODO:
+- Display progress bar and improve output
+- Add option to delete old region files
+- Add key interrupt handler to stop conversion
+- GUI conversion tool (using PyQt5)
+- Unit tests

 ## Features:
 - Saves about 50% of space when compared to Anvil